eshaan-mehta/RemoveTube/README.md

-# RemoveTube - YouTube Content Filter
+# RemoveTube - Chrome Extension to help you stay focused on YouTube

 A Chrome extension that filters YouTube content based on user-defined topics using AI-powered classification.

 ## Core Functionality

-- **Content Classification**: AI-based analysis of video metadata against user-defined topics
+- **Content Classification**: AI-based analysis using zero-shot classification of video metadata against user-defined topics
 - **Local Storage**: Browser-based storage for user preferences and session data
 - **Real-time Filtering**: Immediate content analysis and blocking on YouTube pages
 - **Session Management**: Topic preferences reset on domain exit